-Whether you are serving consumers or you are covering services as a freelancer, your payments area of your business is a critical component of the relationship that determines revenue growth and the state of your cash flow.
+As a business owner you are serving consumers or, you may be covering services as a freelancer.
+Either way, your payments area of your business determines revenue growth and the state of your cash flow.
 While you may have relied on checks and cash for transactions previously, your online customers and outsourced staff may prefer other types of company payment methods, such as digital payments and mobile payments.

 The Advent of a Cashless World